 Table 2.
 Values related to relative utilization that have been determined by fitting the IBU model to available data.

-Figure 4 shows the relative utilization determined by two of the three methods discussed above; it can be seen that they all yield similar results, and that these results are close to the values predicted by Malowicki’s equation.
+Figure 4 shows the relative utilization determined by the two methods discussed above; it can be seen that they yield similar results, and that these results are close to the values predicted by Malowicki’s equation.

 Discussion: What I’d Do Differently Next Time

 I used such a large amount of hops in these experiments in order to get higher IBU values and thereby (marginally) increase the accuracy of the relative values.
 However, I’ve since found that “a high hopping rate reduces extraction efficiency” (Lewis and Young, p.
-267), and I now think that the concentration of α acids I used (643 ppm to 695 ppm) was much greater than the α-acid solubility limit at high temperatures (with a lower limit of about 200 ppm), greatly reducing the amount of isomerized α acid produced but increasing the concentration of non-IAA components.
+267), and I now think that the concentration of α acids I used (~550 ppm to ~700 ppm) was much greater than the α-acid solubility limit at high temperatures (with a lower limit of about 200 ppm), greatly reducing the amount of isomerized α acids produced but increasing the concentration of non-IAA components.
 This experiment used a steep time of 10 minutes, which at boiling would yield a utilization factor of only 0.074 according to the Tinseth model (which doesn’t take into account a high hopping rate).
 The greatly reduced degree of α-acid utilization in this experiment, compared with typical beers, resulted in a much lower ratio of IAA to non-IAA components in the resulting IBU values.
 If I were to re-do this experiment, I would increase the boil time instead of the hop concentration in order to increase utilization, and target an α-acid concentration of about 200 ppm.
-Even better, I would use pure α-acid extract instead of hops, if I could get it, in order to avoid the non-IAA components entirely… failing that, I’d use the highest α-acid hop I could get.
+I would also use well-preserved hops (with a freshness factor close to 1.0) in order to remove that source of uncertainty.